Frequently Asked Questions (FAQs)

 4. I don't understand the reports.
 How do I interpret them?

-Click on this link to view a sample Facility-Specific Health Care Associated Infections (HAI) report and explanation.
+Click on this link to view a sample Facility-Specific Healthcare-Associated Infections (HAI) report and explanation.

 Back to top